Get Involved in THR1VE

 - Career Development

 Our major celebratory event is the National First-Generation College Celebration, held annually on November 8.
-Stay tuned for more details about this exciting event!
+Click here for more information about last year's celebration, and check your email for updates about next year's event!

 - About the Center